 the notifications referred to in sub-paragraphs a. and b. shall include the relevant information available regarding the at sea transshipment in accordance with Transshipment Notification Annex II.

-its competent authority transmits the notifications referred to in sub-paragraphs a. and b. to the Secretariat without delay.
+its competent authority transmits the notifications referred to in sub-paragraphs a. and b. to the Secretariat within 7 days.

 an impartial and qualified observer that it has authorised is either is deployed on board the every receiving vessel or the unloading vessel, who shall to the extent possible to monitor the transshipment and to the extent possible completes the logsheet as set out in .

 Electronic monitoring can be implemented as an alternative or to complement the deployment of human observers.
+CCPs that elect to use the electronic monitoring shall ensure that all relevant aspects are monitored effectively.

-the observer assigned to their vessel record each transhipment operation in the Transshipment Logsheet in Annex III relating to quantities of the species (FAO species/group code/scientific name) of any fishery resources being transshipped.
+the observer assigned to their vessel collect and record the information of each transhipment operation as indicated in the Transshipment Logsheet in Annex III relating to quantities of the species (FAO species/group code/scientific name) of any fishery resources being transshipped.

-the masters of the vessel provides the observer on board full access to all operational areas of the vessel necessary to complete their duties, including the fish holds, production areas, crew, nets or other gear, equipment, and any documents related with the catch retained on board.
+the master of the vessel provides the observer on board full access to all operational areas of the vessel necessary to complete their duties, including the fish holds, production areas, crew, nets or other gear, equipment, and any documents related with the catch retained on board.

-an the observer referred to sub-paragraphs e. and f. provides a copy of the Transshipment Logsheet to the competent authority of the observed vessel.
+an the observer referred to sub-paragraphs e. and f. provides a copy of the information collected as indicated in the Transshipment Logsheet to the competent authority of the observed vessel.

-f.i. its competent authority submits the observer data recorded on the Transshipment Logshee referred to in sub-paragraph f. to the Secretariat, no later than 15 days from debarkation of the observer.
+f.i. its competent authority submits the observer data referred to in sub-paragraph f. to the Secretariat, no later than 15 days from debarkation of the observer.

 the vessel notifies all of the operational details to its competent authority, as specified in ausing the Transshipment Declaration in Annex IV, within 24 hours following the transshipment.

-its competent authority transmits the Transshipment Declaration referred to in sub- paragraph j. to the Secretariat without delay.
+its competent authority transmits the Transshipment Declaration referred to in sub- paragraph j. to the Secretariat within 30 days.

 g.l. where its competent authority authorizes the vessel operator to transmit the Transshipment Declaration referred to in sub-paragraph j. directly to the Secretariat, the vessel operator directs any requests for clarifications from the Secretariat to its competent authority.